Why we built MCP-first hosting

 What MCP-first means here

-• Can the assistant publish without leaving the coding loop?
+- Can the assistant publish without leaving the coding loop?

-• Can it inspect the actual failure?
+- Can it inspect the actual failure, not a screenshot of it?

-• Can it recover without scraping prose?
+- Can it recover without the user playing courier?

 The loop we wanted

-A deploy fails.
-The assistant calls percher_doctor.
-Doctor reads the build log or runtime signal, classifies the failure, and returns the next step.
+Doctor reads the build log or the runtime signal, classifies the failure, and returns the next step.
 Missing env var?
-Return the exact keys.
+It returns the exact keys.
 Bad config?
-Return the config problem.
+It returns the config problem.
 Health check timeout?
-Point at the web port or health path.
+It points at the web port or the health path.
 Crash loop?
-Pull the runtime log tail.
+It pulls the runtime log tail.

 Fewer platform chores

-That does not remove the need for a dashboard.
+This does not remove the need for a dashboard.
 It removes the dashboard from the hot path.

 Smaller platform model

 We also kept the infrastructure deliberately small.
-Percher runs in one region, behind Caddy, with one route table and one place to look for logs.
-Multi-region routing, edge functions, and serverless fan-out are useful, but they make the recovery model harder.
+Percher runs in one region, behind one Caddy instance, with one route table and one place to look for logs.
+Multi-region routing and edge functions are real features for real use cases, but they make the recovery model harder to reason about.

 For this product, a small operational model is a feature.

-The assistant can reason about one app, one container, one deploy, one health check, one rollback chain.
+The assistant can hold the whole system in its head: one app, one container, one deploy, one health check, one rollback chain.

 Typed failures instead of prose